19 Career Options After Learning Japanese

 There is a growing demand for scientific, self-study, children’s academic, and literary translations.
 Plus, you can make a career as a proofreader.

-Being a translator requires advanced Japanese and English reading and writing language skills.
+Being a translator requires advanced reading and writing skills in both Japanese and English.
 You can also work with other combinations, like Japanese and your mother tongue.

 2. Jobs for Japanese interpreters